Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network

-Few works primarily focus on the adherent mist.
-Some similar studies mainly concentrate on atmospheric haze (or fog) \cite{cai2016dehazenet,chen2019gated,fattal2008single,he2010single,ren2018gated}.
-On the one hand, they both have a scattering effect, which results in “white” color and degrades the original information.
-But compared to atmospheric haze, adherent mist is more likely to be inhomogeneous as it is related to the specific design of the equipment, such as which direction the warm steam comes from and how the window looks (e.g., mist adhered to the windshield near the driver’s seat in Fig.~\ref{fig:1}(b)).
+{\bf De-hazing. }Few works primarily focus on the adherent mist.
+Some similar studies mainly concentrate on atmospheric haze (or fog)~\cite{2-chen2019gated,3-ren2018gated,20-cai2016dehazenet,21-fattal2008single,22-he2010single}.
+On the one hand, they both have a scattering effect, which results in a ``white” color and degrades the original information.
+However, compared to atmospheric haze, the adherent mist is more likely to be inhomogeneous as it is related to the specific design of the equipment, such as which direction the warm steam comes from and how the window looks (\eg, mist adhered to the windshield near the driver's seat in Fig.~\ref{fig:1}(b)).

 Single image dehazing is initially explored using some priors-based methods.
-Fattal et al. \cite{fattal2008single} work on estimating the albedo of the scene for single image dehazing.
-He et al. \cite{he2010single} propose a dark channel prior which talks about the local minimum of the dark channel varies between haze and haze-free images.
+Fattal \etal~\cite{21-fattal2008single} work on estimating the albedo of the scene.
+He \etal~\cite{22-he2010single} propose a dark channel prior to discussing the local minimum of the dark channel varies between haze and haze-free images.

 Then some learning-based methods have been proposed for dehazing using a single image.
-Cai et al. \cite{cai2016dehazenet} introduce an end-to-end CNN to estimate the transmissions from images with haze.
-Ren et al. \cite{ren2018gated} propose multi-scale gated fusion network to improve the performance.
-And the smoothed dilation technique is adopted by Chen et al. \cite{chen2019gated} to remove gridding artifacts.
+Cai \etal~\cite{20-cai2016dehazenet} introduce an end-to-end CNN to estimate the transmissions.
+Ren \etal~\cite{3-ren2018gated} propose a multi-scale gated fusion network to improve performance.
+And the smoothed dilation technique is adopted by Chen \etal~\cite{2-chen2019gated} to remove gridding artifacts.

 However, in our work, the superposition of adherent mist and raindrops results in complex local features.
-The influence of raindrops limits general dehazing algorithms using transmission estimation.
-It is also difficult to manually input an attention map similar to that in \cite{qian2018attentive} or \cite{quan2019deep}.
-Therefore, the proposed network is designed to efficiently utilize features and restore images for the practical scene.
+The influence of raindrops limits general de-hazing algorithms using transmission estimation.
+It is also difficult to manually input an attention map similar to that in~\cite{1-qian2018attentive} or~\cite{19-quan2019deep}.
+Therefore, the proposed network is designed to effectively utilize features and restore images for the practical scene.